Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 Without going into costly online backup solutions I decided to build my backup system and I made it.

 For this purpose, I used Raspberry Pi with Raspberry Pi OS (formerly RaspbianOS).
-Initially, I used Pi 3, but moved to Pi Zero W, as Pi 3 was wasting itself for this purpose.
+Initially, I used Pi 3, but moved to Pi Zero W (currently Pi Zero 2 W), as Pi 3 was wasting itself for this purpose.
 For storage, I used an externally connected hard drive (2.5" 1 TB hard drive in USB 3.0 case) connected via micro USB to USB converter.
 As a power supply, I used 2A @ 5V iPad charger with a USB to micro USB cable.

 Quick initial setup, a couple of commands and the backup system was ready to go.
 I have been using it successfully since mid-2019 and now I would like to share it with you.